Jonathan Swift: Early life

 Swift's family had several interesting literary connections.
 His grandmother Elizabeth (Dryden) Swift was the niece of Sir Erasmus Dryden, grandfather of poet John Dryden.
 The same grandmother's aunt Katherine (Throckmorton) Dryden was a first cousin of Elizabeth, wife of Sir Walter Raleigh.
 His great-great-grandmother Margaret (Godwin) Swift was the sister of Francis Godwin, author of The Man in the Moone which influenced parts of Swift's Gulliver's Travels.
-His uncle Thomas Swift married a daughter of poet and playwright Sir William Davenant, a godson of William Shakespeare.
+His uncle Thomas Swift married a daughter of poet and playwright Sir William Davenant, who was rumored to be a godson of William Shakespeare.

 Swift's benefactor and uncle Godwin Swift took primary responsibility for the young man, sending him with one of his cousins to Kilkenny College (also attended by philosopher George Berkeley).
 He arrived there at the age of six, where he was expected to have already learned the basic declensions in Latin.
 He had not and thus began his schooling in a lower form.
 Swift left the school in 1682, when he was 15.

 Jonathan Swift in 1682, by Thomas Pooley.
 The artist had married into the Swift family.

 He entered Trinity College Dublin in 1682, financed by Godwin's son Willoughby.
 The four-year course followed a curriculum largely set in the Middle Ages for the priesthood.
 The lectures were dominated by Aristotelian logic and philosophy.
 The basic skill taught to students was debate, and they were expected to be able to argue both sides of any argument or topic.
 Swift was an above-average student but not exceptional, and received his B.A. in 1686 "by special grace".